Deadlift Assistance Exercises – Introduction

 Front squats are one of the best quadriceps exercises around.

-With front squats, you keep your torso very uptight, which emphasizes the quadriceps and reduces hamstring and glute activation.
+With a front squat, you keep your torso very uptight, which emphasizes the quadriceps and reduces hamstring and glute activation.

 Use a close grip to keep your chest up and make pushing your elbows forward much more comfortable.